Finishing up Halloween-inspired recipes are these delicious, sweet and salty Pumpkin “Snickers” Bars.

 - Now, melt your chocolate in a bain marie with the coconut oil.
 Stir until smooth, then remove from the heat.

-- Take your bars out of the freezer, then dunk each one into the melted chocolate.
+- Take your bars out of the freezer, then carefully cut into slices (they can be fragile, so go carefully!).
+Dunk each one into the melted chocolate.
 Set on baking paper to try.
 Allow to stand at room temperature for 15 minutes or so before eating, or store in the fridge until ready to eat.